 It’s not that easy to talk Dutch with a Dutchman

-Because of not enough speaking time in class, students of traditional courses need to talk Dutch outside class.
-As you may know, it is difficult for Dutch learners to practice Dutch outside class.
+Because of not enough speaking time in class, students of traditional courses need to talk Dutch outside of class.
+As you may know, it is difficult for Dutch learners to practice Dutch outside of class.
 Many of you work from home.
 Others are a mother of young children.
 When your children are very small, you leave the house mostly for shopping or a stroll in the park.
 And then, when you try to speak Dutch in shops or on other rare occasions, Dutchmen answer you in English most of the time.

 Last but not least you might prefer the Delft method because it offers enough talking communication in Dutch.
 All Dutch that you practice outside class helps, but with the Delft method communication outside class is not indispensable, like in most other courses.